mkacki98/digit-recogniser-app/README.md

 # Digit Recogniser

-In this project, I wanted to see how a neuromorphic algorithm from [1] compares to simple convolutional neural network and multilayer perceptron.
-I also created a little frontend component where new hand-written digits can be predicted.
+In this project, I wanted to see how a neuromorphic algorithm from [(Krotov, 2019)](https://www.pnas.org/doi/full/10.1073/pnas.1820458116) compares to simple convolutional neural network and multilayer perceptron.
+I also created a little frontend component where new hand-written digits can be predicted by the three models.

 ###